bparanj/crystal/programming/iac/docs/basics/qumu-local-testing.md

      --cdrom /path/to/jammy-server-cloudimg-amd64.img
      ```

-   - Note: Replace `/path/to/jammy-server-cloudimg-amd64.img` with the actual path to the downloaded image.
+   - Note: Replace `/path/to/jammy-server-cloudimg-amd64.img` with the  path to the downloaded image.

 ### Step 5: Access Your VM